 Furniture (B) — H-013

 The Department of Housing and Residential Education issued furniture may not be removed from individual bedrooms, apartment suites, and/or common lounge areas.
 Storage is not available.
 Residents will be held responsible for furniture not returned to its original position prior to checkout.
 Department issued furniture may not leave the premises at anytime.
 Residents are not permitted to bring large furnishings into The University Village community, including, but not limited to couches and mattresses.

 Grills (B) — H-014

 Fire code prohibits storage or use of barbecue grills in any building, walkway, stairway or balcony.
-No outdoor or indoor grills of any type are permitted in The University Village, including, but not limited to George Foreman Grills.
+Grills may not be stored indoors, and may be used outside of Griffin Hall on the back patio.
 Purdue University Calumet officials are exempt from this policy when performing in an official University capacity.

 Guest and Visitation Policy (A) — H-015

 All regulations outlined in this handbook and in the housing contract apply to guests as well as residents.
 Guests are required to conduct themselves in an orderly and respectful manner and are not permitted to disturb the housing community.
 Guests must be accompanied by a resident at all times.
 Residents are 100% responsible for the conduct of their guests.
 Residents and their guests are subject to resident conduct proceedings / student conduct disciplinary action by the Department of Housing and Residential Education staff, University disciplinary system, and can be held accountable by law enforcement officials.

 Residents must respect the wishes and comfort of their suitemates when entertaining guests.
 Overnight guests are permitted for up to 10 nights per semester (unless otherwise approved by the Assistant Director, or Director of Housing and Residential Education) for no more than two consecutive days as long as it is satisfactory with the resident’s suitemates as well.
 All guests and visitors must follow the instructions below when entering the building: